Hardlight (song): Composition

-Upon the release, frontman Caleb Harper claimed “I wrote this song about how I was feeling like my life was a bit like one of those nightmares where you’re at school with no pants, except I used the metaphor of being on set and forgetting all of your lines".
+Upon the release, frontman Caleb Harper stated “I wrote this song about how I was feeling like my life was a bit like one of those nightmares where you’re at school with no pants, except I used the metaphor of being on set and forgetting all of your lines".

 Reception

 Caleb Triscari of NME wrote "Hardlight" is a "standout from the album", comparing its sound to that of the War on Drugs and containing "reverb and layered guitar to illustrate the lingering, meaningless ache of depression".
 Deb Pelser of Backseat Mafia wrote the track features "the band's trademark jangly indie rock with an irresistible chorus and Harper’s plaintive vocals perfectly rounding out the track".

 As of January 2023, the song has over four million streams on Spotify.
 Alex Callan of music publication Forte claimed "the Fremantle based garage rockers are in pretty good stead to take out the revered title" of topping Triple J's Hottest 100 of 2022.